znsio/specmatic-documentation/documentation/external_examples.md

     }
   },
   "http-response": {
-    "status": 400,
+    "status": 400
-    "body": {
-      "id": 20,
-      "employeeCode": "pqrxyz",
-      "name": "Jamie",
-      "department": "Marketting",
-      "designation": "Analyst"
   }
 }
-}
 ```

-Note that, for the same request payload, it has a different response body.
+Note that, for the same request payload, it has a different response.

 **3.** Validate your examples: